eddie-energy/eddie/aiida/README.md

 If a different keycloak instance should be used, it can be configured in the [application.yml](src/main/resources/application.yml) file or using environment variables.

+When AIIDA is started locally for development it can lead to unexpected logouts, since both the example app and AIIDA use the same session ID (JSESSIONID) per default.
+To overcome this issue, the property `server.servlet.session.cookie.name` can e.g. be set to `AIIDA_SESSION_ID`, which will fix the unexpected behaviour.
+***Important:*** This is only relevant during development, because usually AIIDA and EDDIE services are not deployed using the same host (localhost for the case of development).

 ## AIIDA configuration

 Several configurations can be applied through environment variables or the _application.properties_ file.